maplibre/martin/docs/src/sources-cog-files.md

 GeoTIFF is a valid TIFF file with a set of TIFF tags to describe "Cartographic" information associated with.

-And COG is valid GeoTIFF file and with some requirements (like the order of sub-files, and it must be tiled) for efficient reading.
+And COG is a valid GeoTIFF file with some requirements for efficient reading.
+That is, all COG files are valid GeoTIFF files, but not all GeoTIFF files are valid COG files.
+For quick access to tiles in TIFF files, Martin relies on these requirements/recommendations(like the order of sub-files, and it must be tiled) so we use the term `COG` over `GeoTIFF` in our documentation and configuration files.

-You may want to read the specs:
+You may want to visit these specs:

 * [TIFF 6.0](https://www.itu.int/itudoc/itu-t/com16/tiff-fx/docs/tiff6.pdf)
 * [GeoTIFF](https://docs.ogc.org/is/19-008r4/19-008r4.html)